Exploring the conditions for sustainability with open-ended innovation

 \section{Introduction}

-Quantitative population growth laws have been discussed at least since Malthus, who pointed out its relation to natural resources~\cite{meadows1972limits}.
-Much later, Von Foester {\it et al.}~\cite{von1960doomsday} showed that two millennia of data could be well described by a model leading population to diverge at a finite time.
+The quantitative laws governing population growth have been discussed at least since Malthus, who pointed out their relation to natural resources~\cite{Malthus1803}.
+Much later, von Foerster {\it et al.}~\cite{von1960doomsday} showed that two millennia of data could be well described by a model leading the population to diverge at a finite time.
 The doomsday was calculated to be November 26th 2026, and this behavior was traced back to superlinear effects induced by technological innovation.
-Since then, several modeling efforts have attempted to address the interplay between population growth, innovation, and environmental limits\footnote{Using a similar argument grounded on empirical scaling laws for resource use and innovation with population size, Bettencourt et al. \cite{bettencourt2007growth} also show the existence of a singularity in population size and collapse unless an accelerating innovation cycle avoids the singularity, thus pushing the collapse into the future.}.